joshuaspear/offline_rl_ope/README.md

 ### Release log

+#### 8.0.0 (Major API release)
+* Removed OPEEstimatorBase since it was tightly coupled with ISEstimatorBase
+* Added clipping to the denominator weights when defining weighted estimators

 #### 7.0.1
 * Made the logging location for d3rlpy/FQE callback an optional parameter
 * D3rlpy API now handles the use of observation and action scalers